krupakov/telegrab/README.md

 `limit` - Limits the number of updates to be retrieved (1-100).

-`timeout` - Timeout in seconds for long polling.
-Defaults to 0, i.e. usual short polling.
+`timeout` - Timeout in seconds for long polling (0 - short polling).

 `retryTimeout` - Reconnecting timeout (seconds).